1. Introduction to Tajima Embroidery Machines

 2.1 Flagship vs Entry-Level Models

-- Stitch Speed: Up to 1,200 stitches per minute (SPM), making it ideal for high-volume orders and tight deadlines.
+- Stitch speed: up to 1,200 stitches per minute for high-volume orders and tight deadlines.

-- Embroidery Field: A generous 360×500 mm, perfect for large jacket backs, bags, or multi-position designs.
+- Embroidery field: 360×500 mm for large jacket backs, bags, and multi-position designs.

-- AI-Driven i-TM Technology: The Intelligent Thread Management system automatically adjusts thread tension in real time, slashing manual tweaks and reducing processing time by 30% compared to conventional machines.
+- AI-driven i-TM: real-time thread tension control that cuts manual tweaks and can reduce processing time by up to 30% compared to conventional machines.

 2.2 Advanced Technologies Explained